refinedev/refine/.changeset/perfect-parrots-roll.md

 "@pankod/refine-mui": patch
 ---

-I fixed mui ready-page to be responsive for mobile screens.
+Fixed Material UI `ReadyPage` to be responsive for any screen